Lakeshore Aikido Club

 - Understanding Aikido Self-defense

-- Aikido etiquette and values
+- Aikido principles, etiquette, and values

 - “Silent meditation” (mokuso) and mindfulness

-- Aikido movements and postures
+- Aikido movements and postures (kamae and taisabaki)

 - Aikido basic techniques (kihon waza)